 Our smartphone apps have become pretty adept at finding a route from A to B, but they do still occasionally make errors – such as directing cars into lakes or sending lorries down country lanes that are far too narrow for the vehicles.

-New updates and produced in partnership with the Ordnance Survey should make incidents like this much less common.
+New updates rolling out before the end of the year and produced in partnership with the Ordnance Survey should make incidents like this much less common.
 Extra data on some 200,000 miles of roads will be added to flag-up tight turns and low bridges.

 Called The National Digital Road Map database, it will cover road widths, weight restrictions and limits on left or right turns at junctions.
 Fewer marooned trucks should mean a safer driving experience for everyone.